 If you’re not used to overly long and drawn out fight and action sequences like some of these, however exciting they may be, that may be more a cultural difference; in behind the scenes footage filming Rush Hour, a point is made by Jackie that he’s found most Western audiences don’t like them to be much longer than a few minutes max.
 But if you’re an adrenaline junkie for these sort of scenes and don’t like too much filler or talking, you’ll probably lap them up.

 While the action sequences are undeniably thrilling, there’s also use of very obvious and poor CGI (China seem to consistently fall way below par in this area) – particularly the lion scene, where after seeing the amazing technological advances showcased in the 2019 version of The Lion King you’d expect the CGI to be much better.
 But unfortunately you’re left cringing at how bad it is in comparison in this film.
-Okay, so the damsel in distress (Fareeda, the wildlife preservation activist who they jet off to Africa to save before she’s kidnapped/killed) has to roll around in the grass and snuggle with lions so using real, tame lions would have posed some dangers, but surely they had access to much better CGI for what appears to be a big budget judging by the rest of the film?
+Okay, so the damsel in distress (Fareeda, the wildlife preservation activist who they jet off to Africa to save her from being kidnapped/killed) has to roll around in the grass and snuggle with lions so using real, tame lions would have posed some dangers, but surely they had access to much better CGI for what appears to be a big budget judging by the rest of the film?
 It was like something out of a 90s computer game randomly dropped in the middle of a 21st Century film!